nishkohli96/eslint-config/apps/docs/docs/migration.md

+---
+sidebar_position: 7
+sidebar_label: Migration from v1
+description: Migration guide from v1 to v2 for this eslint-config.
+---

 # Migration Guide

 **Starting v2 onwards, the linting rules for javascript and react have been split to purge out any unnecessary rules when using this config in a standalone nodejs application.**